 Spinach is a very good source of Vitamin A, Vitamin B6, Vitamin C, Vitamin K, Iron, Calcium, Potassium, Manganese and beta carotenoids.

-Adding spinach to your diet may improve your eye health, boosts immunity, prevents and cures anemia, helps in weight loss, prevents cancer, gives healthy skin, protects from heart diseases and controls hair fall.
+Adding spinach to your diet may improve your eye health, boosts immunity, prevents and cures anemia, helps in weight loss, gives healthy skin, protects from heart diseases, and controls hair fall.

 RAW VS COOKED Spinach